top of page

 Differences between saturation and vibrance

 The most obvious difference between using the saturation or vibrance sliders is that the latter prevents colors from becoming overly saturated.
-This is especially important when working in fields such as fashion or portrait photography, as skin tones can easily appear unnatural as saturation is increased.
+This is especially important when working in fields such as fashion or portrait photography, as skin tones can easily appear unnatural as saturation increases.

-Decreasing the saturation or vibrance of a photograph also produces quite distinct results.
+Decreasing the saturation or vibrance of a photograph also produces distinct results.
 A desaturated image will only show gray tones, which leads to monochrome photos.
-On the other hand, reduced vibrance affects only certain colors in the image, and thus the final result does display muted tones.
+On the other hand, reduced vibrance affects only certain colors in the image, and thus the final result displays muted tones.

 difference vibrance vs saturation in photography example